joeyipara02/Azure-AD-Project/README.md

 ![Alt Text](https://i.imgur.com/iSoTK2k.png)

-* **But before we remote into our Windows Server we have to make our Server a static IP Address.
+* **But before we remote into our Domain Controller we have to make our Server a static IP Address.
 This is going to be our Domain Controller so we don't want this IP Address to change.
-If the DC obtained a new IP Address from DHCP then all devices on the network would lose connection to the domain controller and no devices will be on the network.
-Click on your Windows Server VM and click on "Network Settings"**
+If the DC obtained a new IP Address from DHCP then all devices on the network would lose connection to the Domain Controller and no devices will be on the network.
+Click on your Domain Controller VM and click on "Network Settings"**

  ![Alt Text](https://i.imgur.com/NQNZObS.png)